Prabhatmishra7131/KisaanSaarthi_HackwithIndia/README.md

 # Saarthi_HackwithIndia_TeamH14
 # Project Presentation
+## Built and Managed with ❤️ by TeamH14 © HackwWthIndia2024
 This repository contains the presentation content for our project, focused on revolutionizing plant disease detection and management in agriculture.

 ## Overview